CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 There are a few commands that can be useful for saving results which we will not cover in this workshop, if you are interested, you can look into [the help](#stata-help) for them.

-- `log`: Saves everything that goes into Results into a file.
+- `log`: Saves a file consisting of everything printed to the Results pane.
 - `putexcel`: Adds to a spreadsheet specific strings or output.
-- `outreg2`: A [user-written](#installing-user-written-commands) command to output the results of a model (e.g. regression).
+- `outreg2`: A [user-written](#installing-user-written-commands) command to output the results of a model (e.g. regression) in a clean format.

 ^#^^#^ Updating

 If you have administrative access on your computer (e.g. if it is your personal machine, or your IT department has given you the ability), you can update Stata freely.
-Major point upgrades such as the newly released 15.0 require re-installation, but minor upgrades (such as the 14.1 and 14.2 updates) as well as minor internal updates are free.
+Major point upgrades such as the newly released 15.0 require purchase and re-installation, but minor upgrades (such as the 14.1 and 14.2 updates) as well as minor internal updates are free.

 To check for updates, you can run